ollien/cs-539-stackoverflow-helpfulness/cs539-project-site/content/overview.md

 to feeding it into the neural network.
 Existing frameworks for word vectorization include [Word2Vec](https://www.tensorflow.org/tutorials/text/word2vec) and [GloVe](https://nlp.stanford.edu/projects/glove/).
 Another option was using additional features extracted from the questions to train other types of classifiers, such as random forests, and combining these classifiers using an ensemble method.

+#### Final Approach

+After much experimentation, our final approach used a stacking ensemble of an RNN to read post bodies, and a combination of KNN, logistic regression, decision trees, and SVMs to read metadata.
+With this, we were able to produce a model that has an accuracy of about 89%.